microsoft/playwright/docs/src/selectors.md

 React selectors allow selecting elements by its component name and property values.
 The syntax is very similar to [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) and supports all attribute selector operators.

-In react selectors, component names are transcribed with **CamelCase**.
+In react selectors, component names are transcribed with **PascalCase**.

 Selector examples: